ckeditor/ckeditor5/docs/framework/guides/support.md

 DON'Ts:

-* How to extend the selection to the end of block?
+* How to extend the selection to the end of the block?
 * Could you implement support for XYZ?
 * I can't make X and Y work together in my app.
 I developed this plugin and...
 * The editor crashes if I press Enter.
 Please help.